Knotx/knotx-fragments/handler/README.md

 factory = "inline-body"
 config {
   body = <div>Product not available at the moment</div>
+  logLevel = error
 }
 ```
 The default `body` value is empty content.

+#### Inline Body Action Log

+When `loglevel` is set to `info`, each substitution is getting logged:
+- `substitution`
+    - `originalBody` - the original body of the processed Fragment
+    - `body` - the substituted body of the processed Fragment

 ### Inline Payload Action
 Inline Payload Action puts JSON / JSON Array in Fragment payload with a specified key (alias).
 Its